 HIPAA compliance regulations require that all healthcare providers maintain the security of patient information and medical records (Protected Health Information).
 If you are a medical practice, dental practice, or provide other healthcare services, you are required to take steps to prevent unauthorized access to PHI.
 Failure to do so can result in civil and criminal penalties.
-Flexible Systems is a managed services provider that understands what the HIPAA requirements are and what you need to do to protect your practice.
+Flexible Systems is an IT services provider that understands what the HIPAA requirements are and what you need to do to protect your practice.

 What Else Do You Need to do to Protect Your Practice?

 - Evaluate your current office practices by conducting a Risk Assessment.

 - Name a compliance official.
 This person will have the primary responsibility for handling any HIPAA-related privacy, security and breach notification requirements.

 - Review your policies and procedures and assess whether they reflect the realities of your current practice and meet the requirements of the current law.
 If they don’t, update them.